Vorlonsoft/GradleMavenPush/README.md

 POM_NAME        = AndroidRate Library
 ```

-You can add `POM_PACKAGING` (default is "aar" for Gradle Android Artifacts and "jar" for Gradle Java Artifacts) and change it's value.
+You can add `POM_PACKAGING` (default is "aar" for Gradle Android Artifacts and "jar" for Gradle Java Artifacts and Gradle Kotlin Artifacts) and change it's value.

 Add `APKLIB_ARTIFACT` (default is "false") and set it to "true" to generate Gradle Android Artifact apklib.
 You'll get both `POM_PACKAGING` value and "apklib" artifacts. apklib is a way to bundle an Android library project.